makina-maps/makina-maps/README.md

 # Makina Maps

-Vector Tiles server based on [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) and [Kartotherian](https://github.com/kartotherian/kartotherian) with the ability to:
+On Request Vector Tiles server based on [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) and [Kartotherian](https://github.com/kartotherian/kartotherian) with the ability to:

 * Build Vector Tiles on Demand from the OpenMapTiles database
 * Served Mapbox GL Style, with sprites and fonts